Qabel/qabel.github.io/Components-Crypto.md

 Append a HMAC to the ciphertext.

 ### Encrypt and Sign
+Symmetrically encrypt given data with a new secret key.
+Asymmetrically encrypt the symmetric key using the recipients public encryption key.
+Concatenate the encrypted symmetric key, the nonce, and the ciphertext without any delimiter.
+Sign the resulting message using the senders private signing key.

-## Key Fingerprinting
+## Public-Key Fingerprinting
-The fingerprint of a given public key is calculated using SHA512.
+Concatenate the big-endian byte array representations of the key's modulus and exponent without any delimiter.
+Compute the fingerprint as the hash sum of the resulting array.

 ### Key Identifier
-Key identifiers (key ids) are derived using the low-order 64 bit of a key's fingerprint.
+Key identifiers (key ids) are the low-order 64 bit of a key's fingerprint.

 ## Key Management
 ### Multiple Key-pair Concept